lacerbi/nyu2023-bayes/README.md

 ### Running the tutorial

 - To run the tutorial, download / clone the repository locally.
 The tutorial is available both as a MATLAB script and as a Python Jupyter notebook.
-- **The current tutorials are work in progress.
-The finalized tutorials will be uploaded before the start of the session.**
+- **The current tutorials in this repository are still work in progress.
+The finalized tutorials will be uploaded before the start of the session (and this note will be removed).
+Please download the finalized version just before the start of the session.**

 ![PyVBMC demo](vbmc_animation.gif)